KDE/clazy/README.md

 # Qt4 compatibility mode

-When running on codebases that must still compile with Qt4, you can pass `--qt4compat` (a convenience option equivalent to passing `-Xclang -plugin-arg-clang-lazy -Xclang qt4-compat`) to disable checks that only make sense with Qt5.
+When running on codebases that must still compile with Qt4, you can pass `--qt4compat` (a convenience option equivalent to passing `-Xclang -plugin-arg-clazy -Xclang qt4-compat`) to disable checks that only make sense with Qt5.

 For example, to build a CMake project with Qt4 compatibility use: